 Period of plaque use

 At this time, if you feel tight during use, you should put the plaque on your teeth again on a daily basis.
-Because this feeling of tightness is probably due to a change in the position of your teeth.
+This feeling of tightness is likely caused to a change in the position of your teeth.